yandex/porto/porto.md

 Porto provides "volumes" abstraction to manage disk space.
 Each volume is identified by a full path.
+All paths must absolute and normalized, symlinks are not allowed.
 You can either manually declare a volume path or delegate this task to porto.

 A volume can be linked to one or more containers, links act as reference